Sinusoid42/geomat_public_v_0.9/README.md

 <h1>GeoMat 3D Maths, Animation and Physics - Game Engine</h1>

 <i>geomat_v_0.9</i>
-The geomat framework is a java based 3D rendering framework to create 3D animations, physically based animations, matrix and analytic functions representations in 3D, simulate raytracing, display colorspaces, apply blending and skinning to different default implemented meshes, display differential equations with pointclouds
+The geomat framework is a java based 3D rendering framework to create 3D animations, physically based animations, matrix and analytic functions representations in 3D, simulate raytracing, display colorspaces, apply blending and skinning to different default implemented meshes, display differential equations with pointclouds, diffent cameras, ui elements, sounds, lights, image and texture processing, 3D text and 2D text

 This framework comes with an already imported openGL mac and windows library such that the code, once imported into an eclipse project can instantly run within a default demo application